jeffszusz/quora_upvote_challenge/README.md

-A solution in JavaScript, unit tested with Mocha and Chai, of the first challenge here: https://www.quora.com/challenges
+A solution in JavaScript, unit tested with Mocha and Chai, for the first challenge here: https://www.quora.com/challenges

-# Quora's Upvotes Challenge (JavaScript)
+# Quora's Upvotes Challenge

 I used plain JavaScript with lodash, and did this exercise with TDD using Mocha and Chai.
 Demo output is logged in the JavaScript console.